usaid-cs/yesterday-i-learned/random.md

 1. Cheese-crusted pizza is patented by someone who did not ask for royalties.
 1. With a population density of 406 people per km² – 497 if water is excluded – the Netherlands is a very densely populated country for its size.
 Only Bangladesh, South Korea and Taiwan have both a larger population and a higher population density.
 Nevertheless, the Netherlands is the world's second largest exporter of food and agriculture products, after the United States.
 1. A cousin, twice *removed* means something like a grandaunt.
 Each `removed` means one generation apart.
 1. [Mocks vs Stubs][stackoverflow 10]: "Stub is simple fake object.
 It just makes sure test runs smoothly.
 Mock is smarter stub.
 You verify Your test passes through it."
-In other words, mocks actually have expectations of what happens when it is run.
+In other words, mocks have expectations of what happens when it is run.
 1. [Agile is a philosphy; Scrum is an approach.][stackoverflow 11]
 1. Outhouses have pits underneath...
 1. People [used][royalorderofrogues] (or [*use*][wikipedia 32]...) corncob to wipe their butt cracks in outhouses.